Skip to Content

 You will need to store them in an air-tight container like this.
 Flat air-tight containers will work best.

 The energy balls might stick together if you stack them.
 It’s best to place them in container in a single layer.
+Or you could separate each layer with a piece of parchment paper.

 Other Similar Recipes You Might Like